stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 ==============

-The approach taken is the line-by-line method, where the order of computation is reversed and each line of the tangent linear code is transformed into its adjoint form.
+The approach taken is the line-by-line method, where the order of computation is reversed and each line of the tangent-linear code is transformed into its adjoint form.

-This approach is implemented in PSyclone by parsing the tangent linear code and transforming it into the PSyIR (the PSyclone Internal Representation).
+This approach is implemented in PSyclone by parsing the tangent-linear code and transforming it into the PSyIR (the PSyclone Internal Representation).
 Transformations have been written that tranform the PSyIR representation into its adjoint form.
 These transformations are